codatio/codat-docs/docs/usecases/summary/integrating-commerce-data.md

 Integrating high-volume sales and payment data from PoS, eCommerce, and payments platforms into accounting platforms.
 Integrating commerce data from PoS, eCommerce, and payments platforms into accounting platforms.

+PoS systems want to group the high-volume data from their PoS (corresponding to sales their SMB has generated) and push it into their SMBs' accounting platform automatically, saving the SMB time and effort

 ### How Codat can help

 We can support HR and payroll software software companies and vertical SaaS companies in their activity by leveraging our [Accounting API](/accounting-api/overview) product in response to customers' requests for accounting integrations.